Dreamworld Corroboree: Wildlife Talk

 The Wildlife Talk is an informative animal presentation of some of the animal located within the corroboree.
 The presentation is held near the Arid wildlife exhibit.

 Other

-Dreamworld Corroboree also features presentations based on the Aboriginal culture, including demonstrations of traditional music, making fire, and cultural weapons.
+Dreamworld Corroboree also features presentations based on Aboriginal culture, including demonstrations of traditional music, making fire, and cultural weapons.

-The Australian Animal Presentation was a show which displayed a selection of animals from the critically endangered bilby to crocodiles, snakes, cockatoos and koalas.
+The Australian Animal Presentation was a show which displayed a selection of animals from greater bilbies to crocodiles, snakes, cockatoos and koalas.
 Guests had the opportunity to get up close and take photographs with the wildlife.
 The show ran from 2009 to 2013.

 Shopping and dining

 The Dreamworld Corroborree offers several of food and shopping outlets themed to Australian animals and indigenous Australia.